-- Patient Benefit: Considers how well the medicine treats disease, patients’ quality of life while on treatment, any side effects caused by the medicine, and the convenience of taking the medicine.
+- Patient Benefit: Considers how well the medicine treats disease, the patient’s quality of life while on treatment, any side effects caused by the medicine, and the convenience of taking the medicine.

-- Benefit to Society: Considers the positive impact of a medicine on society, such as the benefits to the caregiver and family of the patient; the potential reduction in other healthcare costs; the ability to return patients to work; increases in economic productivity; and the overall positive impact of innovation on social and economic welfare.
+- Benefit to Society: Considers the positive impact of a medicine on society, such as the benefits to the caregiver and family of the patient, the potential reduction in other healthcare costs, the ability of patients to return to work, increases in economic productivity, and the overall positive impact of innovation on social and economic welfare.

-- Benefit of advancing medical progress in a disease: Considers factors such as the impact a new treatment can have to cure or manage the disease, the severity and rarity of the disease and the availability of other treatments.
+- Benefit of advancing medical progress in a disease: Considers factors such as the impact a new treatment can have toward curing or managing the disease, the severity and rarity of the disease, and the availability of other treatments.